 Whether you believe in God, angels, guides, the Buddha within, Atman, universal love and energy that unites all life, the beauty and life-force of nature, none of this, all of this, part of this—or if you have no idea at all and feel clueless—welcome to the Life Journey.
 The truth is that you are here right now on this planet.
 I believe you are here for a reason.
 You might agree or disagree, or you might be unsure.

-I have offered thousands of workshops and classes on this topic of making career-life choices and “discovering your calling”.
+I have offered thousands of workshops and classes dealing with this topic, making career-life choices and “discovering your calling”.
 I have learned that people with different or no faith tradition still yearn for what the research now recognizes as spirituality, a desire for more meaning and purpose and a sense that they are somehow connected to something or someone or some aspect of life that binds us all in our humanity with all that is in the universe.

-The POWER of this new paradigm, CAREER-LIFE, is that it recognizes ALL LIFE ROLES (including work), ALL PEOPLE (women and men, girls and boys, young children, teens, young adults, adults, and seniors), and the ENTIRE LIFE SPAN of each person--from birth to life's completion!
+The POWER of this new paradigm, CAREER-LIFE, is that it recognizes ALL LIFE ROLES (including paid work), ALL PEOPLE (women, men, girls, boys, young children, teens, young adults, adults, seniors, even homeless folks), and the ENTIRE LIFE SPAN of each person--from birth to life's completion!

 The various life roles provide potential environments into which one's personality can be released, thus resulting in an Energy Release (ER) between that person and whatever other person(s) or situation(s) are involved in these life roles.
 Thus, putting CARE together with the ER (energy release that can either occur or be blocked whenever we interact within these life roles), we have CARE ER or "CAREER".

-So you see, career is NOT merely what one does for work or a long-term job, even if one truly enjoys their work.
-This is really called one's "work" role, one of nine major life roles.
-Career consists of MULTIPLE life roles, and CALLING(S) can be experienced in ANY of these roles.
+So you see, career is NOT merely what one does for pay part-time or full-time, or a long-term job, even if one truly enjoys their work.
+This is really called one's "work" role, and is only one of nine major life roles.
+Career consists of the MULTIPLE LIFE ROLES and many transitions all people experience, expressed beautifully in this link, throughout their life journey, including their CALLING(S) in ANY of these nine life roles.
+Career-Life is a powerful paradigm for discovering opportunities for the sharing of "caring experiences", even the HUGS given and received in this inspiring music video from Italy.

-Living life with a sense of purpose and meaning means you can expereince passion in life, real, autheintic, deep-seeded passion for living and being!
+Living life with a sense of purpose and meaning means you can experience passion in life, real, authentic, deep-seeded passion for living and being!
 This is good---actually this is GREAT!
 Why don't you deserve this!!

 Ideally, discover this in your work.
 This IS possible.
 And, there are several life roles in which to experience purpose, meaning, and passion, when work is not able to provide you an appropriate outlet for your desire to make a difference, your way!
 Your work still provides income, and that's important.